Sunbird-Ed/sunbird-perf-tests/README.md

 | Login Scenerio                    | 4 APIs                                             | 100          | 30                         | 750        | 358.8          | 213      |

-4. Learner service APIs being invoked with 4 keycloak nodes:
+### 4. Learner service APIs being invoked with 4 keycloak nodes:

+   * These were captured after optimizations were applied to the individual APIs.
+   * Each API is tested with 1 hashing
+   * Each API was invoked directly on domain url
+   * Each API test was run for at least 15 mins
+   * Infrastructure used in this run:
+- 3 Cassandra Nodes (4 vcpus, 16 GiB memory)
+- 3 Application Elasticsearch Nodes (8 vcpus, 32 GiB memory)
+- 4 Keyclaok Nodes (2 vcpus, 8 GiB memory)
+- Postgres - 4 vCPU
+- 8 Learner Service Replicas
+- 12 Proxy Replicas
+- 6 Kong Replicas
+- 8 Player Service Replicas

 | API                               | URL used in Test                                   | Thread Count | Ramp-up Period(in Seconds) | Loop Count | Throughput/sec | Avg |
 |-----------------------------------|----------------------------------------------------|--------------|----------------------------|------------|----------------|-----|